tasharen/ngui/Assets/NGUI/ReadMe - 2.3.5.txt

 - FIX: UISlider will now set the 'current' property before calling the delegate.
 - FIX: Fixed the checkbox animation issue that was brought to light as a result of 2.3.4.
 - FIX: Minor other tweaks, nothing important.
+- FIX: Fix for a rare widget reparenting issue.

 2.3.4:
 - NEW: Added the ability to easily copy/paste widget colors in the inspector.